A Financial Plan That Works For You

 You need to evaluate possible courses of action, taking into consideration your life situation, personal values, and current economic conditions.
 Every decision closes off alternatives.
 For example, by deciding to invest in the stock market now, it may mean you cannot take a vacation.
 A decision to go back to school full time may mean you cannot work full time.
 Opportunity cost is what you give up by making these choices.
 Many of these financial decisions will be challenging and I have to admit, having a good grasp of investment planning will go a long way at this stage!
 So consider sitting down with a professional Insular Life Financial Planner as your partner!

-Once all of this is done, implement!
+Once all of this is done, implement it!
 Yes!
 It sounds simpler that you think!
 It takes a lot of discipline for both of you to put this into action.
 Saving a few thousands or even hundreds per month may be difficult especially if you have a family!
 People can easily be tempted to take no action, eventually leading to procrastination.
-Successful people will tell you that just getting started is the most difficult but the most important aspect in succeeding!
+Successful people will tell you that just getting started is the most difficult but the most important aspect of succeeding!

 Best advice?
 Start gradually and be realistic.
 Work out a low to medium level savings and less complex investment strategy.
 You could learn how to invest with just one fund or you could start saving a few pesos per month to build up to your first investment.
 In time, you can slowly build it up to your comfort level and budget.